GramGra07/WHS-FTC-Code_Training_Module/roadRunner.md

 ### Troubleshooting

-If the robot is supposed to be going straight and it isn't, make sure your motor directions are set correctly in SampleMecanumDrive or your tracking localizer
+If the robot is supposed to be going straight, and it isn't, make sure your motor directions are set correctly in SampleMecanumDrive or your tracking localizer

 [rhc]: https://docs.revrobotics.com/rev-hardware-client/getting-started/installation-instructions